Diamond Lake (Illinois)

 Diamond Lake is a glacial-origin lake located in the village of Mundelein in northeastern Lake County, Illinois.
+Diamond Lake is a tourist attraction in northern Illinois, featuring both water sports in the summer and winter sports in the winter months.

+Geography

 The lake has an average depth of around 7.61 feet (2.32 m), a maximum depth of 23 feet (7.0 m) a shoreline of 5.9 miles (9.5 km), and a surface area of 153 acres (62 ha).
 The lake's watershed contains about 686.16 acres (277.68 ha) of residential and agricultural land surrounding the lake.
 Diamond Lake's water is replenished by precipitation and runoff within its watershed.
 Water exits the lake via a drainage pipe that eventually connects to the Des Plaines River.

 History

-The Mundelein Park District gained ownership of the majority of the lake in the 1960s.
-William Fenwick builds his first house on the south bank of Diamond Lake, near present day Oak Terrace in 1835.
-In 1836, A massive 50-year settler migration begins after Native Americans are required to leave Illinois.
-In 1840 Alexander Bilinski purchases north side land and builds his first store and taverns.

-Carved by retreating glaciers about 14,000 years ago.
+Diamond Lake was carved by retreating glaciers about 14,000 years ago.
 That history is now on display through “Lost and Found Artifacts of Diamond Lake,” a special exhibit at the Mundelein Heritage Museum.

+William Fenwick built the first lake-side house on the south bank of Diamond Lake, near present day Oak Terrace in 1835.
+According to oral history, Fenwick started the tradition of planting evergreen trees around the lake.
+In 1836, a massive 50-year settler migration began after Native Americans were required to leave Illinois.
+In 1840, Alexander Bilinski purchased north side land and builds his first store and taverns.

+In the late 19th century, after being connected to the Wisconsin Central Railroad system, Diamond Lake became a tourist destination.
+Hotels and resorts began to open near the lake as a result of the increased demand.
+Hydropathic treatments were advertised as a form of hydrotherapy.

+Ice cutting was a booming industry between 1900 to 1940, the advent of refrigeration.
+12 inch thick blocks of ice from Diamond Lake would be sold to businesses in nearby Chicago.
+Ice would be stored until summer-time for use as needed.